top of page

 Plan a Group Retreat

-If you would like to register a group of 10-23 attendees from one organization (workplace, school, church, community group, etc.) we will work with you to choose a date for your group retreat.
+If you would like to register a group of 10-25 attendees from one organization (workplace, school, church, community group, etc.) we will work with you to choose a date for your group retreat.
 Please email leavinghomeretreat@gmail.com.

 Location: Episcopal Church of the Apostles, Oro Valley, AZ

-***Includes visit to Casa Alitas Welcome Center in Tucson, AZ on Day 3 of the retreat
+***Includes visit to Casa Alitas Welcome Center in Tucson, AZ on Day 3 of the retreat (transportation is not included)

 Lodging: There are many hotel and AirBnB options available.
 Please see here for a list of local options.